-On April 8, 2011, the Board of Directors decided to increase the Company's share capital in connection with a private placement with qualified institutional investors.
-The capital increase for an amount of EUR 8.2 million (net proceeds of EUR 7.3 million) and the issuance of 5,436,713 new common shares was completed on April 8, 2011.
+On July 4, 2012, the Board of Directors decided to increase the Company's share capital in connection with a private placement with qualified institutional investors.
+The capital increase for an amount of EUR 10 million (net proceeds of EUR 9.6 million) and the issuance of 6,891,113 new common shares was completed on July 4, 2012.

-By a decision of the Board of Directors' meeting of May 27, 2011, the Company issued 225,000 additional warrants to certain employees and consultants of the Company, giving the beneficiaries the right to purchase common shares of the Company.
-The warrants vest straight-line over 4 years (in quarterly installments), have a duration of 10 years, and have an exercise price of EUR 1.71.
-However the 30,000 warrants received by CEO vested fully and immediately on the date of grant.
+By a decision of the Board of Directors' meeting of March 15, 2012, the Company issued 195,000 additional warrants to certain employees and consultants of the Company, giving the beneficiaries the right to purchase common shares of the Company.
+The warrants vest straight-line over 4 years (in quarterly installments), have a duration of 10 years, and have an exercise price of EUR 1.72.